neovim/neovim-ruby/README.md

 end
 ```

-After a call to `:UpdateRemotePlugins`, these plugins will be auto-loaded from the `$VIMRUNTIME/rplugin/ruby` directory.
+After a call to `:UpdateRemotePlugins`, plugins will be auto-loaded from the `$VIMRUNTIME/rplugin/ruby` directory.

 ## Contributing